Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 Finding what works for you

-Food hyperfixation can be a lifeline, a headache, or both - and that’s okay.
-For many ADHDers, it’s a way to create a little calm in the chaos.
-Go-to meals can feel like a safety net, offering comfort and predictability when the world feels anything but.
+Food hyperfixation can be a lifeline, a challenge, or both.
+For many ADHD’ers, it brings a sense of calm when life feels overwhelming.
+Familiar meals can act as a safety net, offering comfort and predictability in a world that often feels chaotic.

-If you’re itching for variety, keep it simple.
-Try a new topping, swap an ingredient, or experiment when the mood strikes.
-Whether you’re sticking to your favorites or branching out, the goal is the same: to keep yourself nourished and feeling good.
-Do what works for your brain and body, no pressure, no guilt.
+If you start craving variety, begin with small changes.
+Add a new topping, swap one ingredient, or try something different when it feels manageable.
+Whether you are sticking to your go-to meals or branching out, the goal is the same: to feel nourished and supported.
+There is no need for pressure or guilt, just care that works for your brain and body.

 Illustration of two hands coming together to form a heart shape.